The Coach of the Future

 “I’ve never been one to just stand on the sidelines,” he’ll say later, sitting in his new office back across the street.
 “I like being in the mix.”

 The new office is enormous—2,000 square feet—and it is extraordinary, designed for the man Lincoln Riley has replaced.
 A case displaying Stoops’ watches still sits in a corner.
 Leather couches and chairs form a meeting area in the center.
 A desk sits to the right when you walk in, another couch is to the left, and huge windows are straight ahead, letting sunlight pour in.
-There’s a cathedral sort of feel to the place, only with more dark wood and maroon.
+There’s a cathedral sort of feel to the place, only with more dark wood and crimson.
 And flat screens: two of them, massive, one on each end.

 Later, down the hall in his own office, assistant head coach Ruffin McNeill tells a story about Riley and pressure.
 They were big underdogs at East Carolina playing Virginia Tech one year, and VT was killing them with a relentless, devastating blitz—so Riley went deep.
 Tested their defensive backs.
 Forced them to make plays.